solutionman/SpringVueSecurity/readme.txt

 mvn clean install
 backvuebato.war to tomcat (webapps)

+for another tomcat, which runs on port 8081

+in webapps create new folder frontvuebato add WEB-INF from filesForTomcat to frontvuebato

 npm install
 npm run build
-copy from dist to frontvuebato in another tomcat, which runs on port 8081
+copy from dist to frontvuebato

 to config tomcat: